SkeltonThatcher/aws-vpc-peering-terraform/README.md

 # README #

-Terraform scripts to create two peered AWS VPCs.
+Terraform scripts to create three peered AWS VPCs.

 This TF plan will create x3 VPCs, each with the following resources: